-PE7918Z Basic Physical Self Defense (for Female)
+PE7918Z Basic Physical Self Defense (Female/non-binary) Grades 10, 11,12

-This course is designed for students who would like to learn self defense and conflict reduction skills appropriate for those identifying as female .
+This course is designed for students who would like to learn self defense and conflict reduction skills appropriate for those identifying as female or non-binary.
 The course has its foundations in education and awareness.
-The course includes lecture, discussion and self-defense techniques suitable for females.
+The course includes lecture, discussion and self-defense techniques.

-PE7919Z Basic Physical Self Defense (for Men)
+PE7919Z Basic Physical Self Defense (Men/non-binary)